 Information regarding market price and trading volume of the Shares will be continually available on a real-time basis throughout the day on brokers' computer screens and other electronic services.
-Information regarding the previous day's closing price and trading volume information for the Shares will be published daily in the financial section of newspapers.
+Information regarding the previous day's BZX Official Closing Price and trading volume information for the Shares will be published daily in the financial section of newspapers.
+Quotation and last-sale information regarding the Shares will be disseminated through the facilities of the CTA.